Oxford Nanopore Technologies (LON:ONT) Shares Down 14.3% – What’s Next?

-Separately, JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of Oxford Nanopore Technologies in a research report on Friday, December 6th.
-Five research analysts have rated the stock with a buy rating, According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of GBX 235.50 ($3.01).
+Separately, JPMorgan Chase & Co. reissued an “overweight” rating on shares of Oxford Nanopore Technologies in a report on Friday, December 6th.
+Five investment analysts have rated the stock with a buy rating, According to data from MarketBeat.com, Oxford Nanopore Technologies presently has an average rating of “Buy” and an average price target of GBX 235.50 ($3.01).

-Oxford Nanopore Technologies (LON:ONT – Get Free Report) last announced its earnings results on Tuesday, March 4th.
-The company reported GBX (16) (($0.20)) earnings per share (EPS) for the quarter.
-Oxford Nanopore Technologies had a negative return on equity of 26.02% and a negative net margin of 94.82%.
+Oxford Nanopore Technologies (LON:ONT – Get Free Report) last announced its quarterly earnings results on Tuesday, March 4th.
+The company reported GBX (16) (($0.20)) earnings per share for the quarter.
+Oxford Nanopore Technologies had a negative net margin of 94.82% and a negative return on equity of 26.02%.

 About Oxford Nanopore Technologies